-There are six lakes on the installation that are managed by the Natural Resources Branch.
+There are eight lakes on the installation that are managed by the Natural Resources Branch.
 Personnel desiring to fish in the installation's lakes must obtain a state fishing license and a Fort Knox Fishing Permit prior to fishing.
-Additional information is provided in Fort Knox Fishing Guidelines, by calling Hunt Control at 502-624-7311, or on the iSportsman website, https://ftknox.isportsman.net.
+Additional information is provided in Fort Knox Fishing Guidelines, by calling Hunt Control at (D) 502-624-7311 or (T) 520-945-1400, or on the iSportsman website, https://ftknox.isportsman.net.